 The Bonds under this Scheme may be held by a person resident in India, being an individual, in his capacity as such individual, or on behalf of minor child, or jointly with any other individual.
 The bond may also be held by a Trust, Charitable Institution and University.
 “Person resident in India” is defined under section 2(v) read with section 2(u) of the Foreign Exchange Management Act, 1999.

 The Bonds shall be issued in the form of Government of India Stock in accordance with section 3 of the Government Securities Act, 2006.
-The investors will be issued a Holding Certificate (Form C).
+The investors will be issued a Holding Certificate Form C (129 KB).
 The Bonds shall be eligible for conversion into de-mat form.

 The bond shall be issued on the first business day of next week for the applications received during a given week.